Day-by-Day / August 1, 1805

 The third mountain gate

-Jefferson River Valley, MT Clark commandeers the dugout canoes through Jefferson Canyon, another mountain “gate.”
-Lewis and three others are ahead searching for Shoshone Indians.
-Lewis describes two birds new to science, and little mention is made of Clark’s birthday.
+Clark commandeers the dugout canoes through the Jefferson Canyon, another of his mountain gates.
+Lewis and three others scout ahead searching for Shoshones.
+Lewis describes two birds new to science, Pvt.
+Whitehouse loses his pipe tomahawk, and little mention is made of Clark’s birthday.

 Lewis: Boulder River Detour